Everybody in this country should learn to program a computer, because it teaches you how to think.

 - winner: name of the winner.

-Exercise Series 3 contains mainly exercises on WHERE
+Exercise Series 3 contains mainly exercises on WHERE.
+In the last

 Now make quiz 3 on the table with the Nobel laureates.